Alvin76/Minesweeper-OOD-class/README.md

   use type in values

 blank space
-  all adjacent spaces are checked
+  all adjacent spaces are checked Paul Tutt

 validator function -- Adam Davies